 Progressive Leadership Ready to Serve Texas

-My name is Gwenn Burud, and I am ready to work for you in the Texas Senate.
+My name is Gwenn Burud, and I am ready to work for you.

 Our state legislature is in need of new leadership that is ready to tackle the real issues facing our communities.
 For too long, leaders in Austin have focused on passing partisan agendas, rather than providing relief to working and middle-class Texans, or investing in our future.
-That is why I am running for Senate in District 9 – to prioritize public education and affordable healthcare, not bathrooms and re-election.
+We need to prioritize public education and affordable healthcare, not bathrooms and re-election.

 As an educator and mother, I understand the importance of a quality education.
 I also understand that the actions of our legislature have threatened the vitality of our public schools.
 This is the wrong path.
 If we want every child to have the opportunity to succeed, and for Texas to remain competitive in the modern economy, we must strengthen public education by ensuring teachers and administrators have the resources they need.
 Republican lawmakers have made a habit of borrowing from our future to fund their priorities today.
 We must keep our promise to Texans to use tax dollars for their intended purposes.

 There is no simple or easy way to address every issue in our state.
 However, approaching these tasks with an open mind, a willingness to reach across the aisle, and a common respect for the facts, is the best way to start.
 Additionally, those in public office should always be accessible to their constituents, because your voice matters every day, not just election day.